ethereum/solidity-website/src/events/summit.md

 We aim to have useful discussions that result in language improvement proposals and, ultimately in actual implementations.
 Furthermore, we want to foster communication between teams working on similar topics and identify needs for the smart contract ecosystem of Ethereum.

-Solidity Summit 2023 is part of [Devconnect Istanbul](https://devconnect.org/) and will be a one-day forum for the Solidity ecosystem.
+This year, Solidity Summit was a part of [Devconnect Istanbul](https://devconnect.org/) and a one-day forum for the Solidity ecosystem.
 It is for all people involved and interested in the Solidity language and the tooling around it.

-## Who can join?
+## Who joined?

 The Solidity Summit focuses on advanced Solidity users and other stakeholders of the Solidity ecosystem, such as tool builders, auditors, and security researchers.